Get Ahead, Get Promoted

 Finders are the rainmakers, the key people who find and bring in the business.
 No rain = no business.

-They usually have shares or equity.
 Their job is sales, but Partner sounds better.
 They are hunter-gatherers.
 They don't cook the food - they bring it in the house.

 Their KPIs are concrete numbers - meet them or your future is shaky.
 When they do actual work for a client, it is usually high ticket strategic or advisory work.